 Definition ENERGY STAR models as a percent of new unit shipments.
-Data collection notes Data were drawn from the ENERGY STAR Unit Shipment and Market Penetration Report for 2012.
+Bommon And: California ENERGY STAR models as a percent of new unit shipments.
+Data collection notes ENERGY STAR market share data were drawn from the ENERGY STAR Unit Shipment and Market Penetration Report for 2013.
 ENERGY STAR publishes the market share, and notes that it is calculated by dividing ENERGY STAR qualified shipments (as reported by ENERGY STAR partners) by total U.S. shipments (as defined by ENERGY STAR).
+California-specific 2011 ENERGY STAR market share data were purchased from D&R International.
+These data were compared with the publicly available 2011 National ENERGY STAR market share data from the 2011 Unit Shipment and Market Penetration report to calculate the difference between California and National market penetration.
 Comments Data were collected for all RSW devices listed in the ENERGY STAR Unit Shipment and Market Penetration Report.
+For California-specific data, only selected devices were available for purchase.
+Only those corresponding devices are shown for national 2011 market share.